Liberty (Duran Duran album): Release

+Reception

-Critical reception to Liberty was mainly negative with a number of music journalists slating the album; Trouser Press magazine described it as "a senseless collision of tuneless guitar raunch, Motown-inflected soul-pop and numbing dance grooves" whilst Q Magazine's reviewer Andrew Martin suggested that only three tracks – "Liberty", "Serious" and "My Antarctica" – were worthy of inclusion, a view echoed in 2020 by producer Chris Kimsey, who said: "if you took all the crap off this album and had an EP, it would have been huge[...] the other stuff was, like, panic, pressure."
+Critical reception to Liberty was mainly negative with a number of music journalists slating the album; Trouser Press magazine described it as "a senseless collision of tuneless guitar raunch, Motown-inflected soul-pop and numbing dance grooves" whilst Q Magazine's reviewer Andrew Martin suggested that only three tracks—"Liberty", "Serious" and "My Antarctica"—were worthy of inclusion, a view echoed in 2020 by producer Chris Kimsey, who said: "if you took all the crap off this album and had an EP, it would have been huge[...] the other stuff was, like, panic, pressure."

 A positive review appeared in Spin in November 1990.
 Reviewer Mark Blackwell wrote "Liberty shows the band in its most appealing form in years (...)
 Duran Duran once again successfully straddle the line between dance and rock".
-Blackwell noted that "The new songs are charicastically slick, yet stripped-down.
+Blackwell noted that "the new songs are characteristically slick, yet stripped-down.
 Effects and samples are minimal.
-The guitar is prominently back and the music is diverse", while admitting that "a couple of the songs, like "Hothead", are stupid and meaningless."
+The guitar is prominently back and the music is diverse", while admitting that "a couple of the songs, like 'Hothead', are stupid and meaningless."

+Later reviews have been mostly negative, with the author Steve Malins calling Liberty Duran Duran's worst album.
+AllMusic's Stephen Thomas Erlewine said the album lacked direction and featured no material that lives up to the band's best work, arguing that it failed to meet the finest moments on Big Thing.
+Classic Pop called the album "overproduced and underwritten" and a record that even hardcore Duran Duran fans fail to defend.